Docky37/alerts/readme.md

 **GET - http://localhost:8080/firestation**   >>> returns the list of address - FireStation associations recorded in DataBase.

-	Response: 200 OK - An array of address - FireStation associations or 404 Not found if address table is empty [
+	Response: 200 OK - An array of address - FireStation associations (or an empty array if table is empty) [
 	    {
 	        "id": 1,